guardian/frontend/integration-tests/java-selenium/readme.md

 ./sbt 'project dev-build' start
 ```

-Also you need to make sure that your /etc/gu/install_vars is pointing to TEST (STAGE=TEST)
+Also you need to make sure that your /etc/gu/install_vars has the value STAGE=TEST

 It has been tested on Linux Mint 17, Open JDK 7, Maven 3 and Firefox 26.